labd/go-commercelayer-sdk/api/docs/GETAxervePaymentsAxervePaymentId200ResponseDataAttributes.md

 `func (o *GETAxervePaymentsAxervePaymentId200ResponseDataAttributes) UnsetPaymentRequestData()`

 UnsetPaymentRequestData ensures that no value is present for PaymentRequestData, not even an explicit nil
+### GetClientIp

+`func (o *GETAxervePaymentsAxervePaymentId200ResponseDataAttributes) GetClientIp() interface{}`

+GetClientIp returns the ClientIp field if non-nil, zero value otherwise.

+### GetClientIpOk

+`func (o *GETAxervePaymentsAxervePaymentId200ResponseDataAttributes) GetClientIpOk() (*interface{}, bool)`

+GetClientIpOk returns a tuple with the ClientIp field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetClientIp

+`func (o *GETAxervePaymentsAxervePaymentId200ResponseDataAttributes) SetClientIp(v interface{})`

+SetClientIp sets ClientIp field to given value.

+### HasClientIp

+`func (o *GETAxervePaymentsAxervePaymentId200ResponseDataAttributes) HasClientIp() bool`

+HasClientIp returns a boolean if a field has been set.

+### SetClientIpNil

+`func (o *GETAxervePaymentsAxervePaymentId200ResponseDataAttributes) SetClientIpNil(b bool)`

+ SetClientIpNil sets the value for ClientIp to be an explicit nil

+### UnsetClientIp
+`func (o *GETAxervePaymentsAxervePaymentId200ResponseDataAttributes) UnsetClientIp()`

+UnsetClientIp ensures that no value is present for ClientIp, not even an explicit nil
+### GetBuyerDetails

+`func (o *GETAxervePaymentsAxervePaymentId200ResponseDataAttributes) GetBuyerDetails() interface{}`

+GetBuyerDetails returns the BuyerDetails field if non-nil, zero value otherwise.

+### GetBuyerDetailsOk

+`func (o *GETAxervePaymentsAxervePaymentId200ResponseDataAttributes) GetBuyerDetailsOk() (*interface{}, bool)`

+GetBuyerDetailsOk returns a tuple with the BuyerDetails field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetBuyerDetails

+`func (o *GETAxervePaymentsAxervePaymentId200ResponseDataAttributes) SetBuyerDetails(v interface{})`

+SetBuyerDetails sets BuyerDetails field to given value.

+### HasBuyerDetails

+`func (o *GETAxervePaymentsAxervePaymentId200ResponseDataAttributes) HasBuyerDetails() bool`

+HasBuyerDetails returns a boolean if a field has been set.

+### SetBuyerDetailsNil

+`func (o *GETAxervePaymentsAxervePaymentId200ResponseDataAttributes) SetBuyerDetailsNil(b bool)`

+ SetBuyerDetailsNil sets the value for BuyerDetails to be an explicit nil

+### UnsetBuyerDetails
+`func (o *GETAxervePaymentsAxervePaymentId200ResponseDataAttributes) UnsetBuyerDetails()`

+UnsetBuyerDetails ensures that no value is present for BuyerDetails, not even an explicit nil
+### GetRequestToken

+`func (o *GETAxervePaymentsAxervePaymentId200ResponseDataAttributes) GetRequestToken() interface{}`

+GetRequestToken returns the RequestToken field if non-nil, zero value otherwise.

+### GetRequestTokenOk

+`func (o *GETAxervePaymentsAxervePaymentId200ResponseDataAttributes) GetRequestTokenOk() (*interface{}, bool)`

+GetRequestTokenOk returns a tuple with the RequestToken field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetRequestToken

+`func (o *GETAxervePaymentsAxervePaymentId200ResponseDataAttributes) SetRequestToken(v interface{})`

+SetRequestToken sets RequestToken field to given value.

+### HasRequestToken

+`func (o *GETAxervePaymentsAxervePaymentId200ResponseDataAttributes) HasRequestToken() bool`

+HasRequestToken returns a boolean if a field has been set.

+### SetRequestTokenNil

+`func (o *GETAxervePaymentsAxervePaymentId200ResponseDataAttributes) SetRequestTokenNil(b bool)`

+ SetRequestTokenNil sets the value for RequestToken to be an explicit nil

+### UnsetRequestToken
+`func (o *GETAxervePaymentsAxervePaymentId200ResponseDataAttributes) UnsetRequestToken()`

+UnsetRequestToken ensures that no value is present for RequestToken, not even an explicit nil
 ### GetMismatchedAmounts

 `func (o *GETAxervePaymentsAxervePaymentId200ResponseDataAttributes) GetMismatchedAmounts() interface{}`